Advance Placement and Transfer Credits

 The University converted from a course-based system to a credit-based system, beginning with the Class of 2014.
 Therefore, for students in the Class of 2014 and beyond, special information on course requirements is included in (parentheses).

 The Department gives accelerated placement into upper-level electives to students who have scored a four or five on the AP Government exam.
-Such students, if they wish, may substitute an upper-level elective for Fundamentals II (PO 042).
+Such students, if they wish, may substitute an upper-level elective for Intro to Modern Politics (POLI 1042).
 To make this substitution the student should contact the department's transfer credit adviser.
 This substitution does not reduce the total number of courses (credits) required for the major.
 Students must still take at least ten political science courses (30 credits) for the major during their years at Boston College.

 Professor Timothy Crawford is the department's advance placement adviser.

 Students who come to Boston College as transfers from another institution in the United States and who have been granted transfer credits by Boston College Admissions should consult with the department's transfer credit adviser to confirm how these credits will be applied to the Political Science major.
 This consultation should occur before registering for further political science courses.